There is no guaranteed shortcut for beard growth, especially if your beard is naturally sparse or slow to develop.

 Most generic brands are also available in stores like Walmart and Target, even in some gas stations.

-(do keep in mind that these might not be legal to import to your country).
+(do keep in mind that these might not be legal to import to your country if you order them abroad).

 My go-to recommendation is this Kirkland 5% from Amazon, which is the lowest price I’ve seen in a while.